“I will tell you how to become rich. Close the doors. Be fearful when others are greedy. Be greedy when others are fearful.” – Warren Buffett

 Geopolitical, socio-economic events, and market volatility

 It must be noted that there are ways to trade successfully on the global financial markets.
 It is important to consider a successful trading strategy such as day-trading.
-Furthermore, it is critical to partner with an online trading platform such as Lionexo to ensure a successful trading relationship with a broker who understands how to trade successfully in extremely volatile market conditions.
+Furthermore, it is critical to partner with an online trading platform to ensure a successful trading relationship with a broker who understands how to trade successfully in extremely volatile market conditions.
 It is also important that we understand the ins and outs of the impact that geopolitics, socio-economics, and market volatility has on our ability to plan and execute a successful trading strategy.
 Therefore, let’s have a look at what these terms mean:

 In short, market volatility or instability is when a share price or market index moves up and down within a short space of time.
 It is a statistical measure of the distribution of gains for a given security or market index.
 Volatility can either be measured by using the standard deviation or variance between returns from that same security or market index.
 Ergo, the higher the volatility, the riskier the security.